Case Interview Stress and Anxiety: How to Stay Composed Under Pressure (2026)

 Routine signals safety to your nervous system; consistency reduces anticipatory anxiety

 Stress management does not exist in isolation from case preparation quality.
-The most effective anxiety reducer is high competence — when you know your frameworks deeply, the cognitive load of each case is lower, leaving more resources for communication and composure.
+The most effective anxiety reducer is high competence.
+When you know your frameworks deeply, the cognitive load of each case is lower, leaving more resources for communication and composure.

 Review case interview frameworks complete guide to ensure your analytical foundation is solid.
 If you are in the final weeks before interviews, last-minute case interview prep contains a focused stress-inoculation schedule.
 For understanding how composure is specifically scored, see case interview scoring rubric.

-Sources and Further Reading (checked May 12, 2026)
+Sources and Further Reading (checked June 17, 2026)

 FAQ